Ranking every player Chelsea signed in Abramovich’s first season

 Signed after Macho’s injury, Sullivan made eight appearances for Chelsea without ever suggesting he’d usurp first-choice goalkeeper Carlo Cudicini.

-Still, as a solid Premier League performer with Wimbledon and Tottenham, the £500,000 acquistion was as close to a no-risk deal as you can get.
+Still, as a solid Premier League performer with Wimbledon and Tottenham, the £500,000 acquisition was as close to a no-risk deal as you can get.

 10. Marco Ambrosio